2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

     ```
   **Note** : Frontend deployment image `ibmaccelerate/cloudnative:frontend_v1` can be found in the `todolist-deployment.yaml` file.

-2. Deploy the to-do-list frontend application on your cluster using `kubectl` on your **IBM Cloud Shell**.
+2. Deploy the to-do-list front-end application on your cluster using `kubectl` on your **IBM Cloud Shell**.

    - Create the Deployment.
 Execute the below command from `deployment-templates` directory.
      ```